Hand yourself a nature prescription in the Forest of Dean and watch your health and wellbeing improve!

 In the Forest of Dean there are plenty of opportunities with forest bathing classes, bike hire to cycle through the forest paths or have a go at volunteering.
 Gloucestershire Wildlife Trust, offer the opportunity to spend a day in the Forest of Dean working on a reserve.
 The volunteering team are active throughout the winter on Tuesdays.
 They also have a new Thursday practical group in the Forest of Dean, contact them for more information.

 And if you’re looking for more ways to improve your health and wellbeing, please book a session with us.
 You can find out more about what we offer and how it might help you.
-Whether you need to relax your body with autogenic training, find some tranquility in your mind with mindfulness, want to get rid of a negative habit with hypnotherapy or want to overhaul your diet with allergy therapy, we’ll be able to help you take the next step to achieving the health you want.
+Whether you need to relax your body with autogenic training, find some tranquillity in your mind with mindfulness, want to get rid of a negative habit with hypnotherapy or want to overhaul your diet with allergy therapy, we’ll be able to help you take the next step to achieving the health you want.